 The Foundation administers four grant programs serving Vermont and the U.S. It also serves our newly developing UK Fund:

 Grassroots Organizing for Social Change Grant Program - The Ben & Jerry's Foundation Grassroots Organizing for Social Change Program offers competitive grants to non-profit, grassroots community organizing groups throughout the United States and Vermont.
 The grants fund organizations working to bring about progressive social change by addressing the underlying conditions of societal and environmental problems through constituent-led organizing and activist strategies.
-To see grants awarded in 2018, go here.
+Learn more about the 2018 grant recipient.

 Vermont Capacity Building Grant Program - The Vermont Capacity Building Grant Program supports Vermont statewide organizations to achieve greater organizational strength and sustainability.
 Organizations must be aligned with the Foundation’s broad interests in social justice, environmental protection and sustainable food systems.
-To see grants awarded in 2018, go here.
+Learn more about the 2018 grant recipient.

 Vermont Economic Justice Grant Program - The Vermont Economic Justice Grant Program supports Vermont-based organizations helping to alleviate the impacts of poverty and work toward social, environmental and economic justice in the state of Vermont.
-To see grants awarded in 2018, go here.
+Learn more about the 2018 grant recipient.

 Vermont Community Action Team Grant Program - CATs fund an array of community programs - social services organizations, cultural, recreational, or arts programs and community celebrations located within the state of Vermont.
 The CATs pay special attention to underserved populations including seniors, at-risk youth and low-income communities.
 The CATs prioritize support for basic human needs and the needs of underserved areas of the state as well as organizations that are primarily volunteer-led.
-To see grants awarded in 2018, go here.
+Learn more about the 2018 grant recipient.

 The Ben & Jerry’s Foundation provided funding to 437 organizations in 2018 totaling $2,872,650*.